Abandoned & Little-Known Airfields:

 According to John, the photo “shows the airport during an improvement project.”

-Several light planes were visible on the runway at the center of the photo,
+Several light planes were visible on the runway at the center of the photo, along with 2 DC-3s on the right side of the photo.

 The airport was officially named "Lobb Field" in 1952.